Mastercard-Gateway/simplify-prestashop-module-archive/README.md

 You can manage your Simplify account (view deposits, perform refunds etc.) using the Simplify dashboard at https://www.simplify.com/commerce/.

 ## License
 This software is Open Source, released under the BSD 3-Clause license.
-See [LICENSE.md](LICENSE.md) for more info.
+See licence.txt for more info.